 What do you do at a baby shower?

 Yes, eating, drinking and opening gifts are the main event, but games and activities give your shower personality and make it more meaningful and fun.
 You might ask guests to bring a piece of advice specific to this shower—for example, about having a boy, having twins or having a baby in the city.
 Or maybe each guest brings in a bucket list for baby’s first year.
 A big trend these days is a gender-reveal surprise, where the mom-to-be opens a box filled with colored balloons and everyone gets to watch the pink or blue balloons float into the air.
 Then there are games like baby bingo, where guests fill in a card of bingo-like squares with gifts they predict you’ll receive.
 As presents are opened, players check off the corresponding squares.
-Whoever gets the first bingo wins.
+Whoever gets the first bingo wins a baby shower game prize.
 Or let everyone get their craft on by decorating plain white onesies with washable markers.
 What a way to give baby a custom wardrobe!

 Do you have to have party favors at a baby shower?

 No one will be scandalized if you skip this step, but it’s nice to send guests off with a small token of your appreciation, especially if it suits your theme—whether it’s a single scrumptious French macaron or mini bottle of nail polish in your shower hue, honeycomb soap for your bumblebee motif or a bag of flavored popcorn for a Hollywood movie theme.
 There’s no need to spend more than $2 to $3 per person.